 In addition to properly determining the salary ranges for remote workers, employers should establish a system that will allow them to accurately track and maintain records of their virtual employees’ locations.
-This will help them avoid possible noncompliance with local tax, HR, immigration and other regulations.
+This will help them avoid possible non-compliance with local tax, HR, immigration and other regulations.

 Triggering a corporate tax presence

 While hiring long-term workers as independent contractors can be an effective solution for scaling back costs, many governments are increasingly questioning the fair treatment of contractors versus employees and adjusting and enforcing employment laws accordingly.
 Local authorities typically look beyond the contractor agreement and use their own employment tests to determine a worker’s classification.
-If a contractor is deemed to be an employee, the company could be liable for back taxes, noncompliance penalties, backdated employee benefits and more.
+If a contractor is deemed to be an employee, the company could be liable for back taxes, non-compliance penalties, backdated employee benefits and more.

 Payroll, worker compensation and benefits

 The location of a company’s employees plays an important role in determining where the company will be subject to income tax reporting and other payment obligations, such as payroll taxes, wage withholding and unemployment insurance.
 It’s also important to remember that every jurisdiction has its own set of laws governing things like workers’ compensation coverage, overtime requirements, family leave, vacation time and medical accommodations.
-Businesses should invest in designing and setting up a proper payroll process for their remote workers to avoid related compliance, compensation and payroll management issues.
+Businesses should invest in designing and setting up a proper payroll process for their remote workers to avoid related compliance, compensation and payroll management problems.

 Data protection considerations

-Employing a remote workforce comes with increased use of personal devices, insecure Wi-Fi connections, risky file-sharing practices and other actions that pose a potential threat to your company’s sensitive data.
+Employing a remote workforce comes with increased use of personal devices, insecure wifi connections, risky file-sharing practices and other actions that pose a potential threat to your company’s sensitive data.
 It also puts you at risk of failing to comply with data protection laws, which could lead to significant fines and reputational damage.

 Unfortunately, extending data and information security protection to home offices presents a host of IT-related challenges, especially as online attacks on personal and corporate data continue to rise.
 Remote work poses other problems as well, such as: how an employer can compliantly monitor employee activities at home without breaching their privacy rights; how to ensure physical documents are properly stored and destroyed; how to continue working if the company’s VPN goes down; and more.
-These and related risks only increase when a business operates across borders and multiple data protection laws could apply.
+These and related risks only increase when a business operates across borders and multiple data protection laws may apply.

 Employers need to establish robust processes to protect corporate and employee data and ensure compliance with local data protection laws in every jurisdiction of operation.
-They should also provide data protection training to all employees and implement related policies and procedures to help them maintain good information security habits.
+They should also provide data protection training to all employees and implement related policies and procedures to help them maintain good information-security habits.